Thanksgiving will be observed on Thursday, November 28, 2019, and military personnel serving around the world will give thanks in many ways.

 “May we on Thanksgiving Day and on every day express our gratitude and zealously devote ourselves to our duties as individuals and as a nation.
 May each of us dedicate his utmost efforts to speeding the victory which will bring new opportunities for peace and brotherhood among men.”

-Subsequent American wars have had similar Thanksgiving dinners where the military and auxiliary organizations do their best to provide a formal Thanksgiving meal.
+Subsequent wars with American involvement have resulted in similar Thanksgiving dinners where the military and auxiliary organizations did their best to provide a formal Thanksgiving meal.
 Occasionally there are even extraordinary events such as when President George H.W.
 Bush served Thanksgiving dinner at a base in Saudi Arabia in 1990, prior to the start of the first Gulf War.

 More Thanksgiving History